Cancel a fetch request using AbortController

 Finally I learned how to abort a fetch, see the post React useEffect and fetch API by @Jaime.

 Coming across "unary operators" might happen in JavaScript, or (m)any other programming language(s).
+A couple examples for what is a "unary operator".

 In JavaScript you may find: +1